 The short answer is no.

 Given all the different ways someone can be de-anonymized online (particularly through browser fingerprinting), a VPN alone will not give you 100% anonymity.
-In fact, with the vast resources of surveillance agencies such as the NSA, it is probably very difficult to ever achieve 100% online anonymity.
+In fact, with the vast resources of surveillance agencies, such as the NSA, it is probably very difficult to ever achieve 100% online anonymity.

 - Use a secure browser that protects against browser fingerprinting (your browser can reveal lots of information to third parties).

 - Use a good ad blocker.
 Advertisements are basically tracking in disguise, collecting your activities online, profiling you, and then using that data to target you with better ads.
+There are also some VPNs with ad blocking.

 VPN protocols and encryption